jeokrohn/wxc_sdk/docs/examples.rst

 This example code shows how an OAUth Grant flow for an integration can be initiated from a script by using the Python `webbrowser module`_ and calling the ``open()`` method with the authorization URL of a given integration to open that URL in the system web browser.
 The user can then authenticate and grant access to the integration.
-In the last step of a successful authorization flow the the web browser is redirected to the ``redirect_url`` of the integration.
+In the last step of a successful authorization flow the web browser is redirected to the ``redirect_url`` of the integration.

 The example code starts a primitive web server serving GET requests to ``http://localhost:6001/redirect``.
-This URL has to be the redirect URL of the integration you create under `My Webex Apps on develoepr.webex.com`_.
+This URL has to be the redirect URL of the integration you create under `My Webex Apps on developer.webex.com`_.

 The sample script reads the integration parameters from environment variables (``TOKEN_INTEGRATION_CLIENT_ID``, ``TOKEN_INTEGRATION_CLIENT_SECRET``, ``TOKEN_INTEGRATION_CLIENT_SCOPES``).
 These variables can also be defined in